fleek-network/fleek-network-docs/docs/roadmap.md

 ## Introduction

-This is a high-level roadmap overview of Fleek Network's development updated on `February 2023`.
-The roadmap is divided in three phases:
+This is a high-level roadmap overview of Fleek Network's development, updated on `February 2023`.
+The roadmap is divided into three phases:

 - **Devnet**: Focused on the building of the Network's core features and architecture.
 - **Testnet**: Focused on the testing of the Network's individual components.